jason-dees-kr/schema-registry-next/Organization.md

 To make it more obvious you are editing a class instead of a scenario, I have added the `*.fieldgroup.json` suffix to each of these files.

-Data types are more flexible in how we handle them, but they should still be treated as abstract definitions, unable to instantiated without first inheriting from them.
+Data types are more flexible in how we handle them.
 Using this pattern we set up data producers with the ability to modify their data type implementation from the start.

 ## Field Groups

 Field groups are fields that can be applied consistently across multiple schema, such as data classification, or delivery service information.
+These are also abstract schema and should be treated as such, even field groups inside a schema library.

 ## Custom Classes, Data Types, and Field Groups